paweltalar/DeviceLocation/documentation/API_documentation/DeviceLocation_API.md

 if given user equipment is within the given range(radial distance) from the given coordinates(longitude, latitude) on the Earth.
 ## 1\.
 Introduction
 Logistics, gaming and many more sectors of industry define a need of getting user real location.
-Moreover, some of them need this functianolity to prevent frauds - to compare GPS location with real user equipment one.
+Moreover, some of them need this functionality to prevent frauds - to compare GPS location with real user equipment one.
 <img src="./resources/Location_overview.png" alt="LOC_VER" title="Location verification">

 ## 2\.
 Quick Start